University Partnership Program in Child Welfare

 At Cleveland State University, any student enrolled in the undergraduate social work is eligible for participation in this scholarship program.
 Selected student participants are required to enroll in child welfare courses and complete their field placement at a public child service agency.
 Following the completion of their degree, the students must obtain employment at any of the 88 public child welfare agencies within the state of Ohio.
 An additional benefit for students participating in this program is that depending upon their academic status when entering the program (junior or senior), they will be eligible to receive a financial stipend between $5,000 - $10,000.
 The students are allowed to use the stipend money in whatever way they choose.

-PDF icon Child Welfare Workforce Professional Education Program Overview
+Child Welfare Workforce Professional Education Program Overview

-PDF icon Child Welfare Application
+Child Welfare Application

 For further information and details on this program please contact: